fullstackedorg/workspace/docs/Getting Started/Quick Start.md

 # Quick Start

 Make sure you have installed NodeJS and Docker.
-More info [here](./Requirements.md)
+More info on requirements [here](./Requirements.md).

 ### Starting your project